Towards the homotopy of the $K(2)$-local Moore spectrum at $p=2$: Introduction

 \subsection{Organization of the paper}

-In Section \ref{subsec:def}, we review the deformation theory of formal group laws.
-In Section \ref{sec:ActGn}, we recall how the action of the group of automorphisms of a formal group law acts on the theory classifying its deformations.
-In Section \ref{subsec:SSC}, we describe the universal deformation $\cC_U$ of the super-singular elliptic curve $\cC$.
-This choice of deformation is due to Strickland.
+In \fullref{subsec:SSC}, we describe a choice of universal deformation $F_{\cC_U}$ of $F_{\cC}$, where $F_{\cC_U}$ is the formal group law of an elliptic curve $\cC_{U}$.
 This allows us to define $E_{\cC}$.
-In Section \ref{subsec:AutC}, we describe the group of automorphisms of $\cC$ and give explicit formulas for its action on $E_{\cC}$.
-The author learned these results from unpublished notes of Strickland.
-The proofs given here are either his or constructed using his results.
+The choice for the curve $\cC_{U}$ is due to Strickland and, in \fullref{subsec:AutC}, we present his formulas for the right action of $\Aut(\cC)$ on $(E_{\cC})_*$.
+In \fullref{sec:ActGn}, we tie this to the right action of $\Aut(F_{\cC})$ on $(E_{\cC})_*$.
+In \fullref{sec:leftact} we adopt conventions that allow us to use the corresponding left action as in Henn, Karamanov and Henn \cite{HKM} and settle our notation for the rest of the paper.

-Section \ref{sec:TvS} is dedicated to describing the structure of $\Sn_{\cC}$.
-In Section \ref{subsec:isoS2SC}, we give an explicit isomorphism between the group of automorphisms of the Honda formal group law $\Sn_2$ and the group $\Sn_{\cC}$.
-In Section \ref{subsec:filt-norm}, we recall the standard filtration on $\Sn_{\cC}$.
-In Section \ref{subsec:act}, we give the information about the action $\Sn_{\cC}$ on $(E_{\cC})_*$ that will be used in the computation of $H^*(\Sn_{\cC}^1, (E_{\cC})_*V(0))$.
-The proofs are postponed to Section \ref{sec:appC}.
+\fullref{sec:TvS} is dedicated to describing the structure of $\Sn_{\cC}$.
+In \fullref{subsec:isoS2SC}, we give an explicit isomorphism between the group of automorphisms $\Sn_2$ of the Honda formal group law and the group $\Sn_{\cC}$.
+In \fullref{subsec:filt-norm}, we recall the standard filtration on $\Sn_{\cC}$.
+In \fullref{subsec:act}, we give the information about the action $\Sn_{\cC}$ on $(E_{\cC})_*$ that will be used in the computation of $H^*(\Sn_{\cC}^1, (E_{\cC})_*V(0))$.

-The goal of Section \ref{sec:E1} is to introduce the algebraic duality resolution spectral sequence (ADRSS) for $\Sn_{\cC}$ and to give the information necessary to begin the computation.
-In Section \ref{subsec:ss}, we recall the construction of the ADRSS that was given in \cite{Paper1}.
-The ADRSS is not multiplicative, but it has some nice properties which we describe in Section \ref{subsec:msss}.
-In Section \ref{subsec:E1}, we give a detailed description of the $E_1$-term.
-The discriminant $\Delta$ of the curve $\cC_U$ has useful linearity properties which are given in Section \ref{subsec:Dlin}.
+The goal of \fullref{sec:E1} is to introduce the ADSS for $\Sn_{\cC}$ and to give the information necessary to begin the computation.
+The ADSS is not multiplicative, but it has some nice properties which we describe in \fullref{subsec:ss}.
+In \fullref{subsec:E1}, we describe the $E_1$-term.
+The discriminant $\Delta$ of the curve $\cC_U$ has useful linearity properties which are given in \fullref{subsec:Dlin}.